Gokulkiran418/Movie-Review-Sentiment-Analysis/README.md

 Change path to your desired path

 ## app.py
-Runs a simple application that shows a textbox.
+Using tkinter an application is created that shows a textbox.
 You can type your own review.
+When you click predict, the program predicts whether the review is positive or negative.

 loaded_model = tf.keras.models.load_model('G:\\vscode\\Projects\\sentiment_analysis\\movie_review_model.h5')

-Replace file path with the path where you stored the model.
+Replace this file path with the path where you stored the model.
-When you click predict, the program predicts whether the review is positive or negative.

 ## movie_review_model.h5
 This is a sample model.
 Download this file and specify the its path in this line in app.py file.